 The use has been boosted by two

-- The same amount is granted to teacher for educational resources such as books, courses and tickets to museums and theaters.
+- The same amount is granted to teachers for educational resources such as books, courses, and tickets to museums and theaters.

-How can we help you getting the most of your digital identity project?
+How can we help you get the most of your digital identity project?

-At Gemalto, we promote the emergence of a freer and more sustainable society by making it more secure.
+At Gemalto, we promote the emergence of a free and more sustainable society by making it more secure.

 We have built a structured approach and mode of contribution to government programs, sharing international experience, industrial know-how and working as a partner to public authorities in numerous countries.